PRK Eye Surgery in India- Top Doctors, Best Hospitals & Costs

 According to studies, over 95% of patients obtain at least 20/40 vision, and about 75% of patients acquire 20/20 vision or better with PRK vision correction.

-You must be 18 years of age or older, ideally 21, as at that point, your eyesight will no longer change.
-Both your corneas and your overall eye health must be in good condition.
+You must be 18 years of age or older, ideally 21 in order to undergo a PRK eye surgery, as at that point, your eyesight will no longer change.
+Both your corneas and your overall eye health must be in good condition to be deemed eligible for the procedure.